Like the soft glow of predawn light seeping through the thin fabric of my tent, melancholic cries of a camel bleed into my dreams.

 Have you travelled to Mongolia?
 Share your experiences in the comments below.

-Don’t dream about your next holiday, make it happen!
+Want to experience the culture and nomadic life of Mongolia?
 Walk among nomads with Tim Cope on his various Mongolia trekking tours.